-Grants- Grant assistance may be available for listed buildings at risk, and in special circumstances for buildings or structures which are not listed but are considered to be of architectural and historic interest and at risk (only for sites outside the Broads Executive Area).
+Local Authority grant assistance may be available for listed buildings at risk, and in special circumstances for buildings or structures which are not listed but are considered to be of architectural and historic interest and at risk in Broadland District Council's area.
 Contact the Historic Environment team at Broadland District Council for more information.
+Other organisations such as the National Lottery Heritage Fund and Architectural Heritage Fund (as two examples) offer funding for heritage projects and can be contacted directly for assistance.